cARTwheels Program Grants for North Carolina Schools

 Performance #2: 10:00-10:50am - Featuring 5th Grade A & B student performers, attended by Grades 3-5 students

 * This is just one example of how to structure the program.
 The schedule can be customized to work with each school’s unique needs and performance goals.
-This program can also work with schools that are not K-5, for example, K-1, 3-5, and middle schools.
-For smaller schools, we can adapt the schedule to involve more grade levels in the workshops.
-Contact us to discuss which grade levels you would like to participate.

 Materials Included: